rpominov/react-demo/README.md

 ### The `Demo` component

 `Demo` is the main component of this library.
-It allows us to create a demo of our components with controlable props.
+It allows us to create a demo of our components with controllable props.

 ```js
 import Demo from 'react-demo'